 In a communication dated November 14, 1967, the Government of Chile requested that a waiver from its obligations under article II of the General Agreement, which it had been granted in December 1966, be extended until the 25th Session of the Contracting Parties.
-1/The waiver had permitted Chile to introduce on January 1, 1967, a new customs tariff, which incorporated increases in the rates of duty of a number of items.
-The Chilean Government stated in its note that the extension of the waiver beyond the current expiration date of December 31, 1967, was required to permit Chile to complete renegotiation of its schedule VII with interested contracting parties to the GATT.
+1/ note that the extension of the waiver beyond the current expiration date of December 31, 1967, was required to permit Chile to complete renegotiation of its schedule VII with interested contracting parties to the GATT.